 - Rest for two hours in a cooler.

-For this cook I went with a simple salt and pepper rub but if you want something fancy then check out this brisket rub recipe that comes from five BBQ Grand Champions.
+For this cook I went with a kicked up salt and pepper rub but if you want something fancy then check out this brisket rub recipe that comes from five BBQ Grand Champions.

 I let the salt work into the roast for about an hour and then put it on my at 250F using hickory for smoke.